michiard/CLOUDS-LAB/mapreduce-lab/README.md

 [download]: https://github.com/michiard/CLOUDS-LAB/downloads "CLOUDS-LAB download"

 # Exercises
 Note, exercises are organized in ascending order of difficulty.
-An high level overview of this laboratory (excluding the exercises on joins) is available at this [link][mrlab]
+An high level overview of this laboratory (excluding the exercises on joins) is available at this [link][mr-lab]

 [mr-lab]: http://www.eurecom.fr/~michiard/teaching/clouds/mr-lab.pdf "Algorithm Design"